nicchunglow/music-player/README.md

 7. Axios is used for AJAX calls.

+8. I added debounce for the typing on the search input, which will call the api after 5 seconds.
+The working assumption is that the user may not go ahead with clicking the button after typing.

-8. For saving history, as there was no backend to save the data, I made it to save in the localStorage instead.
+9. For saving history, as there was no backend to save the data, I made it to save in the localStorage instead.
 This can allow the users to save and come back to the web-app again.
 The user can remove all their data by clearing cache.

-9. For my code structure, I only have App and Components.
-As I do not foresee additional pages for this assignment, "App" folder is used to contain the page.
+10. For my code structure, I only have App and Components.The “App” folder currently serves as the “pages” folder.
 If there are more pages, this will naturally go into "pages".

 ## Setup